-These Clean Eating Roasted Garlic And Onion Pork Chops are a low carb, higher fat meal for those who follow a clean eating, low carb path.
+These Roasted Garlic And Onion Pork Chops are a low-carb, higher-fat meal for those who follow a clean eating, low carb eating plan.

 My mom loves pork.
 She asks for it all the time.
 So I find myself having to come up with new ways to keep “the other white meat” interesting.
 Mini Chef loves pork as well, so he never argues when I make it, and I’m happy to serve a dinner that nobody complains about.